 Related Post: Learn how to invest in your 30s here.

 5. Set Aside Money for Future Investments

 Investing doesn’t require you to immediately put all of the money you are saving into the market.
 In fact, you’ll be better served by biding your time and choosing to invest your money when the moment is right and the market has put a great company on sale.

 However, in order to take advantage of these opportunities when they do arise, you will need to have money set aside that you can use to purchase stocks when the time is right.

 The best way to set money aside for investing is to open a savings account specifically for the purpose of future investments.

 This way, your money can gather some small amount of interest while you are waiting for an investment opportunity, and when the chance to buy a great company at a price lower than its value does come up, you’ll have the money they’re ready to go at a moment’s notice.

 Do you have investing goals set up for yourself?
-Get your finances in order with my free 12 Month Financial Planner.
+Get your finances in order with my free guide to map our your investing journey.